-Closure of the HLP (as part of mine restart up);
+- Immediate closure of the HLP (responsibility of the NT Government by agreement); - Early closure of existing TSF (once deposition complete); - Locating and evaluating sources of borrow materials; - A waste rock management strategy to reduce ARD concerns;

-- Locating and evaluating sources of borrow materials; - A waste rock management strategy to reduce ARD concerns; - Stockpiling benign waste materials for use in closure (e.g., for rock cover); and - Consideration of waste rock placement to facilitate a geomorphic slope (i.e., convex at the top and concave on the lower slopes); such designs are more erosionally stable and have a more "natural" appearance.
+- Stockpiling benign waste materials for use in closure (e.g., for rock cover); - Final placement of tailings in the TSF to minimize the need for regrading during closure; - Vegetation test plots on TSF to determine its suitability as a growth medium, and/or amendment requirements; and - Consideration of waste rock placement to facilitate a geomorphic slope (i.e., convex at the top and concave on the lower slopes); such designs are more erosionally stable and have a more "natural" appearance.

-Major assumptions have been made regarding the properties of the waste materials and soils that could be used for cover materials.
+Major assumptions had to be made regarding the properties of the waste materials and soils that could be used for cover materials.
 Characterization of the waste and borrow materials which should include the physical and chemical properties should be initiated before the closure process can proceed beyond this conceptual level.
 The results from the characterization testing would then be used with climate and plant data to finalize the cover designs.
 Additional assumptions regarding the physical and erosional stability and the short and long-term water treatment requirements should also be checked using site-specific information.